Avoid the most common mistakes when searching for custom home ideas online

 The problem isn’t the information—it’s the expectations that are sometimes created by that information.

-Assumptions based solely on search results can sow unnecessary seeds of disappointment, and that disappointment can have a negative impact on the custom homeowner’s relationship with the luxury home builder.
+Assumptions based solely on search results can sow unnecessary seeds of disappointment, and that disappointment can have a negative impact on the custom homeowner’s relationship with the luxury custom home builder.

 When planning a new custom home, it’s best to approach online research in the same spirit as when looking up symptoms before visiting the doctor.